timthlu/e7-auto-ss/README.md

 2. Download the app here: [e7-auto-ss.exe](https://github.com/timthlu/e7-auto-ss/releases/download/v1.0.0/e7-auto-ss.exe)
 3. Run E7 and navigate to the secret shop
 4. Run e7-auto-ss.exe **as administrator**.
 A UI should start up after a couple seconds.
 5. Select your settings and press start!
+The refresher will move and resize your application and take control of your cursor.

 Settings/Controls:
 * Speed: cursor movement speed. *An integer >= 1*.
 Smaller means faster, larger means slower but smoother cursor movements.